|

 Internal reforms

-The most prominent reforms introduced by the state in the era of Sultan Abdul Majid:
+The most prominent reforms introduced by the state in the era of Sultan Abdul Majid included:

-• The first Ottoman paper currency were issued
+• The first Ottoman paper currency was issued.

-• Adoption of the Ottoman National Anthem and the Ottoman National Flag
+• The Ottoman National Anthem and the Ottoman National Flag were officially adopted.

-• Reorganizing the financial system according to the French model
+• The financial system was reorganized according to the French model.

-• Reorganizing the court system, creating a system of civil and criminal courts with both European and Ottoman judges.
+• The court system was restructured, creating civil and criminal courts staffed by both European and Ottoman judges.

-• Plan to abolish slave markets and ban slavery
+• Plans were drawn up to abolish slave markets and gradually ban slavery.

-• Abolish some taxes that impose higher tariffs on non-Muslims
+• Certain taxes that imposed higher tariffs on non-Muslims were abolished.

-• Non-Muslims were allowed to become soldiers in the Ottoman army
+• Non-Muslims were allowed to serve as soldiers in the Ottoman army.

 Crimean War

-The Ottoman Empire entered the Crimean War against Russia due to Russia’s ambitions in the territories of the empire in addition to income in the internal affairs of the state.
+The Ottoman Empire entered the Crimean War (1853–1856) against Russia due to Russian ambitions in Ottoman territories and its interference in the internal affairs of the state.

-The Ottoman Empire concluded a joint defense agreement with England and France, to intervene in the war in the interest of the Ottomans.
+The empire concluded a joint defense agreement with Britain and France, which intervened in the war on the side of the Ottomans.

-The battles were concentrated in the Caucasus and the Black Sea, the Ottoman, British and French allies managed to occupy Sivasopol, while the Russians took control of the state of Kars.
+The main battles were concentrated in the Caucasus and the Black Sea region.
+The Ottoman, British, and French allies eventually managed to occupy Sevastopol, while the Russians captured the fortress city of Kars in eastern Anatolia.

-The Crimean War severely strained the treasury of the Ottoman Empire, as the Ottomans borrowed the first foreign loan in history to pay off military expenditures worth 75 million French francs.
+The Crimean War severely strained the treasury of the Ottoman Empire.
+To finance the conflict, the Ottomans took their first-ever foreign loan in 1854, amounting to approximately £3.3 million sterling (about 83 million French francs).

 Crimean War between Russia and the Ottoman Empire